Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

-We are going to prove that the four limit mean speeds defined just above are equal.
-The proof is based of the ``relaxation scheme'' set up in the next \namecref{subsec:relax_sch_tr_fr}. \begin{remark} In the previous paper \cite{Risler_globCVTravFronts_2008} where convergence towards a single travelling front was proved, no object similar to the lower bound $\underbarxesc(\cdot)$ or the quantity $\underbarcescinf$ was defined.
-Here those objects will be specifically required to prove convergence towards the travelling fronts ``following'' the ``first'' ones (in the statement of \cref{thm:1}, the ``first'' ones are $\phi_{1,+}$ and $\phi_{1,-}$, and the ``following'' ones are the $\phi_{i,+}$ and $\phi_{i,-}$ with $i$ larger than $1$).
+The four limit mean speeds defined above will turn out to be equal.
+The proof of this equality is based of the ``relaxation scheme'' set up in the next \namecref{subsec:relax_sch_tr_fr}. \begin{remark} In the previous paper \cite{Risler_globCVTravFronts_2008} where convergence towards a single travelling front was proved, no object similar to the lower bound $\underbarxesc(\cdot)$ or the quantity $\underbarcescinf$ was defined.
+Here those objects will be specifically required to prove convergence towards the travelling fronts ``following'' the ``first'' ones (in the statement of \cref{thm:main}, the ``first'' ones are $\phi_{1,+}$ and $\phi_{1,-}$, and the ``following'' ones are the $\phi_{i,+}$ and $\phi_{i,-}$ with $i$ larger than $1$).
 Indeed, for those ``following'' travelling fronts, a tighter control over the escape point will be required. \end{remark}